Skip to main content

 Rooms (beta) is our easy-to-use tool for guiding VR classrooms, training sessions, and events.
 You can view all participant screens in one dashboard and start any app or experience across all headsets at once.
 With Rooms, your users stay focused, and you stay in control.

-πŸ”’ Premium subscription required.
-Rooms is available in beta at no added cost.
-However, it does require a Premium Tier ManageXR subscription.
+πŸ”’ Premium or Enterprise subscription required.
+Rooms is available in public beta at no added cost.
+However, it does require a Premium or Enterprise Tier ManageXR subscription.

 Recommended preparation